AnthonyLombard/Soliloquy/README.md

 This demonstrates basic crud and some extra features like archiving as it was not stated as a requirement but implied by the data explanation

+I would like to add more validation, spruce up the validation messages and add user confirmation prompts on successful create and archived actions
 ## Setup Soliloquy

 This application was built for review by Den Creative and or Elixirr